samsquire/wants/README.md

 # Rewards to be a viable way to live

-# Way to generate queries to humans from templated text of various permutations
+# Way to generate prompts to human beings

 See [https://github.com/samsquire/human-query-engine](human-query-engine)